-You need a way to unify data from across all your systems in order to generate a holistic understanding of the content you possess and the users that are interacting with it.
+You need a way to unify from across all your systems in order to generate a holistic understanding of the content you possess and the users who are interacting with it.
 Because, ultimately, you can use that dual understanding to give each person what they are looking for – ideally before they even know it.

 What is a Relevance Platform?